March 31, 2015

 The Federal Affairs Department, which handles all federal legislation and regulatory issues for The HSUS, is seeking interns (click to view expanded position description).
 Interns have the opportunity to hone research and writing skills, strengthen communication and networking skills, use skills to address real-world issues involving regulatory and legislative issues.

 This is a great option for law students, political science students, or anyone with a passion for making a difference in the lives of animals.

 Responsibilities and projects include:

-- Attend hearings, briefings, and meetings on Capitol Hill and prepare reports for staff
+- Attend hearings, briefings, and meetings on Capitol Hill as required, and prepare reports for staff

 Strong intern applicants have a passion for making a difference in the lives of animals and meet the following requirements:

-- Interns must currently be enrolled in college or have at minimum a bachelor's degree
+- Interns must currently be enrolled in college or graduate school or have at minimum a bachelor's degree

-The minimum time commitment is 28 hours per week for 12 weeks, however a part-time schedule will be considered on a case-by-case basis.
+The preferred time commitment is 40 hours per week for 12 weeks (full-time).
+Part-time schedules are considered, but priority consideration is given to those who can commit to a full-time schedule.
 Some long days and/or weekend work may be necessary.